WendellAdriel/larapi/README.md

 ### Formatter

-The `LarAPI\Common\Support\Formatter` class provides a lot of functions to format data and helper constants to use within your code.
+The `LarAPI\Modules\Common\Support\Formatter` class provides a lot of functions to format data and helper constants to use within your code.

 ### Git Hooks